-Since then, 10 different players - two forwards, four midfielders and four defenders - have collectively weighed in with 18 goals in all competitions for Leipzig.
+Since then, 14 different players - four forwards, five midfielders and five defenders - have collectively weighed in with 32 goals in all competitions for Leipzig.

-Given the gains made by the likes of Ishak Belfodil, Joelinton, Andrej Kramaric, Mark Uth and Werner in seasons past, it’s fair to assume Sorloth will become an even more potent threat in the months ahead.
+Given the gains made by the likes of Ishak Belfodil, Joelinton, Andrej Kramaric, Mark Uth at Hoffenheim, and ex-Leipzig goal machine Werner in seasons past, it’s fair to assume the duo will become an even more potent threat in the months ahead.

-He also gives his coach a plethora of options in the final third not readily available to a Marcus Rashford-reliant Man United.
-The England forward has had a direct hand in eight of the Red Devils' 17 goals in all competitions in 2020/21.
+They also give Nagelsmann a plethora of options in the final third not readily available to a Marcus Rashford-reliant Man United.
+The England forward has had a direct hand in 15 of the Red Devils' 38 goals in all competitions in 2020/21.